 My program will consist of songs about women’s suffrage from as early as the mid-nineteenth century, and perhaps earlier, through 1920.
 In addition, the program will include songs from the nineteenth, twentieth, and perhaps twenty-first centuries about the role of women in society, including songs about equal job opportunity; equal work for equal pay; and other relevant topics.
 I will introduce each song with information about the song and its historical context.
 The program will include some familiar songs such as “Union Maid,” Loretta Lynn’s “The Pill,” Peggy Seeger’s “I Want to be an Engineer,” and others.
 It will begin with “Winning the Vote,” a humorous but pointed song written in 1912 as a conversation between men and women about women’s suffrage; and end with “Bread and Roses,” the anthemic song of women workers based on a poem inspired by the 1912 Lawrence textile strike.

-Interest in this program has been so high that all of my Road Scholar slots have been taken.
-If you want to book me for this program and would like help with funding, grants are available from the Illinois Arts Council’s Artstour & Live Music program. http://arts.illinois.gov/grants-programs/ArtstourLiveMusic
+If you want to book me for this or any of my programs and would like help with funding, grants are available from the Illinois Arts Council’s Artstour & Live Music program. http://arts.illinois.gov/grants-programs/ArtstourLiveMusic

 Phil’s latest CD contains seven tracks of toe-tapping old-time and bluegrass tunes and songs.
 With guitar, banjo, and bass accompaniment from wonderful musicians, Some Come to Tarry is a great listen for dulcimer and traditional music fans.